General Intelligence Test Questions and Answers:

 Direction (next 4 questions) : Study the following information carefully and answer the questions given below :

-P, Q, R. S, T. V and W are sitting around a circle facing at the centre.
-V is second to the left of P and second to the right of W. T is third to the right of Q and is not an immediate neighbour of V. S is third to the right of R.
+P, Q, R. S, T. V and W are sitting around a circle facing at the center.
+V is second to the left of P and second to the right of W. T is third to the right of Q and is not an immediate neighbor of V. S is third to the right of R.

 (a) R